-Archbishop Mosese Vitolio Tui was ordained bishop on 22 August 2024 at St Therese Retreat Centre, Leauvaa, Archdiocese of Samoa-Apia.
+Archbishop Mosese Vitolio Tui was ordained bishop on 22 August 2024 at St Therese Retreat Centre, Leauvaa, Archdiocese of Samoa-Apia. replaces Archbishop Tui ordination, Following his Archbishop Tui was a school principal and parish priest in Samoa from 1995 to 2017.
+He was appointed parish priest at St Paul's Massey and Ranui Parish.
+West Auckland in March 2018.

-replaces Archbishop Tui Archbishop Alapati Lui Mata'eliga, who died in Auckland in April, 2023.
+Archbishop Alapati Lui Mata'eliga, who died in Auckland in April, 2023.